Sibbaldia

 Sibbaldia is a genus of flowering plants of the family Rosaceae, with a circumpolar distribution, including the high Arctic.
-Most of the species are found in the Himalaya.
 The type species is Sibbaldia procumbens.
 It is also in the Rosoideae subfamily.

 The genus name of Sibbaldia is in honour of Robert Sibbald (1641–1722), a Scottish physician and antiquary.
-It was first described and published in Sp.
-Pl. on page 284 in 1753.
+It was first described in 1753.

 Range

 Its native range is the temperate Northern Hemisphere.
 It is found in Europe; (within Albania, Austria, Bulgaria, Corsica, East European Russia, Faroe Islands, Finland, France, Germany, Great Britain, Greece, Greenland, Iceland, Italy, North European Russia, Norway, Poland, Spain, Svalbard, Sweden, Switzerland and Yugoslavia).